TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 }
 ```

 Phew!
 It finally works!
-As the counter keeps merrily ticking on, let us sum up <span id="body-of-an-useEffect">what we know about the `useEffect` hook.</span>
+As the counter keeps merrily ticking on, let us sum up what we know about the `useEffect` hook.

 ```jsx
 useEffect(